necket/nodejs2023Q2-service/README.md

 1. Start docker on your machine.
 2. Create `.env` file in root directory based on `.env.example` (you simply can make a copy)

+To start app run:

 ```
 make dev
 ```

-to close application run (and remove all containers):
+To close app (and remove all containers) run:

 ```
 make down